Stirling-Tools/Stirling-Tools.github.io/docs/Paid-Offerings.md

 ## Frequently Asked Questions

 **Q: Can I try before I buy?**
-A: Yes!
-The Free plan includes all features for up to 5 users.
-Test thoroughly before upgrading.
+A: The Free plan supports up to 5 users and includes the free PDF tools.
+Premium features require the corresponding paid plan.
 If you'd rather be walked through the paid features first, [book a demo](https://www.stirling.com/book-a-demo).

 **Q: What happens if I cancel?**
 A: Your license remains active until the end of your billing period, then reverts to Free plan limits.